Generalised anxiety disorder (GAD)

 This therapy usually involves meeting with a qualified therapist on a regular basis (normally once a week) and often requires you to carry out 'homework' outside of your sessions.
-You can find out more about this treatment on our cognitive behavioural therapy page.

 Applied relaxation is an alternative form of therapy that has been found to be as effective as cognitive behavioural therapy in treating GAD.
-The technique of applied relaxation involves relaxing muscles in a particular way when you feel anxious, and is best learnt through a trained therapist.
+The technique of applied relaxation involves relaxing muscles in a particular way when you feel anxious and is best learnt through a trained therapist.
 They will teach you how to:

 - relax your muscles